nrwl/nx/docs/shared/monorepo-ci-azure.md

 [This repo](https://github.com/nrwl/nx-azure-build) is an example Nx Workspace.
 It has two applications.
 Each app has 15 libraries, each of which consists of 30 components.
 The two applications also share code.

-If you run `nx dep-graph`, you will see somethign like this:
+If you run `nx dep-graph`, you will see something like this:

 ![dependency-graph](/shared/ci-graph.png)